Language selection

 Can I hand-deliver my application to sponsor a parent or grandparent?

 No. You can’t deliver your application to sponsor a parent or grandparent in person.
-The processing office is not open to the public and we don’t accept in-person deliveries.
+Processing offices aren’t open to the public and don’t accept in-person deliveries.

-You should also include a letter explaining why you’re sending applications for both your parents or grandparents when only one was on your interest to sponsor form.
+You should also include a letter explaining why you’re sending an application for a parent or grandparent that wasn’t listed on your interest to sponsor form.

-Note, if you are applying to sponsor parents and grandparents, send a separate application package for parents and for grandparents.
+Note: if you’re applying to sponsor parents and grandparents, a separate application is required for your parents and for your grandparents.

 Do I need a marriage certificate for my parents/grandparents sponsorship application?